dowlandaiello/ic-sandbox/README.md

 ## Abstract

 **In progress.** This repository is essentially an aggregate of all the technical work I completed over the past four months.
-I hope to consolidate my relevant theoretical findings, and attach them here in a Pdf.
+I hope to consolidate my relevant theoretical findings, and attach them in a PDF.

 ## Quick Start

+Note: this requires installing the Rust toolchain, which provides the `cargo` command.

 ```bash
 git clone git@github.com:dowlandaiello/ic-playground.git